difference between observational study and experiment

 • Data collection and statistical analysis can be more subjective in observational studies, while experiment data collection and analysis follow a standard protocol.

-See also difference between queen and king
+See also difference between soap and detergent class 10

 Conclusion